starmaker2130/xraudioplayer/README.md

 [Client-side](#client-side)

 ### Server-Side
  1. install using npm
 ```javascript
 npm install xraudioplayer
 ```

-2. import xraudioplayer (using require is recommended since not all releases of Node have the newest ES6 features enabled by default)
+ 2. import xraudioplayer (using require is recommended: not all releases of Node have the newest ES6 features enabled by default)

  (a) using add method
 ```javascript
 var XRMP = require('xraudioplayer');
 var myPlayer = XRMP.XRAudioPlayer;